intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 #### Extended math
-ESIMD supports what is known as "extended math" set of math operations, providing correponding API in the `sycl::ext::intel::experimental::esimd` namespace.
+ESIMD supports what is known as "extended math" set of math operations, providing correponding API in the `sycl::ext::intel::esimd` namespace.
 Those operations are mapped to efficient hardware instructions and thus have accuracy provided by hardware, which often does not match one required by the SYCL specification.
 The table below shows the supported extended math